Handling external dependencies

 This is a detailed discussion of how to handle your system’s dependencies for testing in Antithesis.
 Remember, testing happens in a hermetic testing environment with no internet access, because your software’s always wanted its own little Faraday cage.

-For an overview of this topic, please read the setup guide.
+For an overview of this topic, please read the Docker Setup guide or the Kubernetes Setup guide

 Approaches